pinkpong111/instability-dynamics-multi-agent/README.md

 The central insight: instability grows when degradation capacity fails to scale proportionally with exploration diversity.

+Here, "threshold" refers to the regime where self-amplification dominates local decay and begins to propagate (Stage 2 onset).
+The precise boundary is left for calibration (Section 11).

 ### 3.3 The Residual Degradation Floor

 Vector Storm theory defines instability as the result of insufficient degradation capacity.
 This raises a deeper question: can degradation capacity reach 100%?
 Can a sufficiently developed system fully eliminate residual friction?